Recruitment is now closed for the Leading Digital Transformation in Health and Care for Scotland postgraduate programme.

 Collaborative experience

 Studying online is not an isolated experience.
-You will have very regular contact with students across the sector and our academic staff here in Edinburgh.
-Our online environment is designed to support and encourage collaborative learning.
+You will have regular contact with students across the sector and the university's academic staff in Edinburgh.
+The university's online environment is designed to support and encourage collaborative learning.lecturers and tutors who are among the

 Access to support services

-You have access to the same support services as on-campus students, with more than 800,000 e-books and e-journals available in the library, access to careers consultants, as well as IT and academic support services, too.
+You have access to the same university support services as on-campus students, with more than 800,000 e-books and e-journals available in the library, access to careers consultants, as well as IT and academic support services, too

 What happens if I need to take a break for unforeseen reasons?